vuo/vuo/node/vuo.hid/descriptions/vuo.hid.md

 If you're not sure whether Vuo is detecting your HID:

    - Add a [Receive HID Controls](vuo-node://vuo.hid.receive) node to your composition.
 Double-click on its `Device` input port to bring up a menu of all connected HIDs.
 See if your device is in the list.
-   - Check the Console application for any messages about HIDs.
+   - Check Vuo's Console window (Tools > Show Console) for any messages about HIDs.

 If Vuo isn't detecting your device: